ojasraundale/cartpole/README.md

 ### Action Space and State Update:
 The agent can take two actions: Left or Right.
 Each corresponds to either a force of -10 Newtons or +10 newtons.
-The game state updates at every 0.02 seconds.
+The game state updates at every 0.02 seconds ($\tau$).
 The particular physics are as follows:

 $x_{t+1} \gets x_t + \tau v_t $